1. How can I pay my Ting bill?

 - CPUC regulatory requirements details (customers with a Californian billing address only)

 When reading the bill keep in mind we have grace amounts in place to account for usage that is just over a threshold.
 We have put in a 5% buffer between mobile rate buckets to give you a bit of wiggle room, this applies to the S, M and L buckets for minutes, messages, and megabytes.
-We also give all mobile customers 20MB of grace in their first month and 1MB every month thereafter to cover network refreshes (Once you go over the 20MB/1MB thresholds however, you're billed normally for all of your data usage for that cycle including that 20MB or 1MB.)
+We also give all mobile customers 20MB of grace in their first month and 1MB every month thereafter to cover network refreshes (Once you go over the 20MB/1MB thresholds, however, you're billed normally for all of your data usages for that cycle including that 20MB or 1MB.)

 The Internet section of your bill will include: